ThePrez/ServiceCommander-IBMi/README.md

 ### System Requirements

-For most of the features of this tool, the following is required to be installed (the installation steps should handle these for you):
+For most of the features of Service Commander, the following is required to be installed (the installation steps should handle these for you):

 - db2util (`yum install db2util`)
 - OpenJDK (`yum install openjdk-11`)